justinmeiners/efficient-programming-with-components/.github/README.md

 I have rearranged and filled in missing parts for educational purposes.

-Many of the links are a quick google search away, so may seem unnecessary.
+Many of the links  may seem unnecessary as they are quick google search away.
-I added them anyway for convienince and historical purposes.
+I added those for convenience and historical purposes.
 References which are obvious now may be difficult to track down in the future.